schleichardt/play-coffee-qunit/README.md

 ```
 3. add to conf/routes: `GET     /@qunit                     controllers.QUnit.index(templateName: String ?= "", asset: String ?= "", testFile: String ?= "")`

+## Typical traps

+### Function from CoffeeScript is not available in tests
+CoffeeScript files are compiled to JavaScript code in an anonymous function wrapper by default.
+Connect the functions to the window object or deactivate the wrapper in your Build.scala with `coffeescriptOptions := Seq("bare")`.
+For more information see http://www.playframework.org/documentation/2.0.4/AssetsCoffeeScript .

+### Scala templates in test are only compiled on start and changes in there don't support ~test
+Changes on the Scala templates will only affect the next start if you use the tests in the browser.
+Test files and assets should be hot deployed.

 ## Licence

 This software is licensed under the Apache 2 license, quoted below.